viraj-nikam/canvas/readme.md

 [![Total Downloads](https://poser.pugx.org/cnvs/canvas/downloads)](https://packagist.org/packages/cnvs/canvas)
 [![License](https://poser.pugx.org/cnvs/canvas/license)](https://packagist.org/packages/cnvs/canvas)

-## Documentation

-You can find the documentation for Canvas on [https://cnvs.io/docs](https://cnvs.io/docs).
-Along with the documentation, you'll find the changelog, upgrade guide, and more.

 ## Installation

 > **Note:** Canvas requires you to have user authentication in place prior to installation.
 You may run the `make:auth` Artisan command to satisfy this requirement.